sujeet-jaiswal/Dance-Detection-Live-Show/README.md

 5. Open a pull request.

 ## **License**
-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute this project as per the terms of the license.
+This project is free Feel free to use, modify, and distribute this project as per the terms of the license.

 ## **Acknowledgments**
 - [Teachable Machine](https://teachablemachine.withgoogle.com/) for providing the pose estimation model.